Stein Variational Evolution Strategies: Experimental Details

 \paragraph{Motion Planning} The motion planning problem that we sample from was introduced by \citet{barcelos2024path}.
 The goal is to sample from the density over $N$ waypoints that induce a trajectory from a predefined start point $t_0$ to a target $t_T$.
 The resulting density defines a cost that interpolates obstacle avoidance and smoothness penalties:

 The distribution $p_{\text{collision}}$ induces a randomized 2D terrain for navigation, with the valleys between modes having lower cost.
 We sample a total number of 15 obstacles $\vmu_i \in \RRR^2$ from a Halton sequence following the procedure of \citet{barcelos2024path}.
-We choose the hyperparameters $\sigma = 0.25$ and choose $T = 5$.
-This results in an optimization problem over $\RRR^{10}$, as $\vx_1, \dots, \vx_T$ are subject to optimization and each waypoint is two-dimensional.
+We choose the hyperparameters $\sigma = 0.25$ and choose $N = 5$.
+This results in an optimization problem over $\RRR^{10}$, as each waypoint is two-dimensional.

 \paragraph{Ground Truth Samples} For each task, we sample 256 ground truth samples to compute the MMD.
 For the Gaussian Mixtures, samples can be drawn by sampling from the closed form Gaussian mixture.
-For the other two problems, ground truth samples are drawn with the help of standard Metropolis-Hasting MCMC.
+For the other two problems, ground truth samples are drawn with the help of standard Metropolis-Hastings MCMC.
 For this, we sample from one independent chain per sample, using $100{,}000$ burn-in steps.

-\paragraph{Hyperparameter Tuning} We tune the hyperparameters of each method by carrying out a grid search over the following hyperparameter ranges.
+\paragraph{Hyperparameter Tuning} We carefully tune the hyperparameters of each method by carrying out a grid search over the following hyperparameter ranges.
 For the Adam learning rate, we tune over the values proposed by \citet{wang2019matrix}: $[0.001, 0.005, 0.01, 0.05, 0.1, 0.5, 1.0]$.
 For the kernel parameter $h$, we use 10 equidistant values from the intervals $[0.001, 1]$, $[0.0001, 0.1]$, $[0.001, 3.0]$ for the Gaussian mixture, double banana and motion planning tasks respectively.
 For the elite ratio hyperparameter in SV-CMA-ES, we use 10 equidistant values from the interval $[0.15, 0.5]$, and for the initial value of $\sigma$ that is used in SV-CMA-ES and SV-OpenAI-ES, we use 10 equidistant values from the interval $[0.05, 0.5]$.
 For GF-SVGD $\sigma$ refers to the prior covariance scaling which we search over 10 equidistant values from the intervals $[0.1, 6.0]$, $[0.01, 2.0]$, and $[0.01, 4.0]$ for the Gaussian mixture, double banana and motion planning tasks respectively.